Python Tkinter ToDo List

 frame.pack(pady=10)

-Step 4: Adding Listbox
+Step 4: Adding a Listbox

 • width: Horizontal space provided is 25.